jaredfolkins/longstorm/README.md

 # 🌩️ LongStorm 🌩️

-LongStorm is a web application that you run locally and that helps faciliate the posting of long form threaded tweets (tweet storms).
+LongStorm is a web application that you run locally and that helps facilitate the posting of long form threaded tweets (tweet storms).

 # Releases